 So, if you want the unit with a lower price offer, go with the Sony X900F.

-To sum things up, we’ve compared the overall performance of the Sony X900F vs X950G depending on the content you’re watching.
+To sum things up, we’ve compared the overall performance of the Sony X900F Android TV and the X950G depending on the content you can use.

 For Watching Sports

-Sports would generally have fast-paced moments, which means the TV must have good motion handling.
-As we’ve discussed, the motion handling on both TVs is equally superior compared to other models, so either TV is an ideal choice for smooth fast-moving pictures.
+Sports would generally have fast-paced moments, which means the TV must use good motion handling.
+As we’ve discussed, the motion handling on both options is equally superior compared to other models, so either TV is an ideal choice for smooth fast-moving pictures.

-We must also take into consideration the environment when we’re watching sports.
+We must also take into consideration the difference in the environment displayed when we’re following sports.
 Usually, this type of content is watched in a bright room, together with family and friends.
-Peak brightness is a factor in this.
+Peak brightness color mapping is a factor in this.

-With a higher peak brightness, the X950G would be able to handle the glare in a bright room.
-And if you decide to buy the larger smart TV models (not the XBR65X950G and smaller), you will also enjoy a wider viewing angle — perfect if you’re watching sports with a lot of friends.
+With a higher peak brightness, the X950G would be able to handle the glare in a brighter room.
+And if you decide to buy the larger smart TV models (not the XBR65X950G and smaller), you will also enjoy a wider viewing angle — perfect if you’re following sports with a lot of friends, in a brighter room.

-Overall, since the Sony X950G is brighter and has a wide angle, we deem it as the ideal choice in this case.
+Overall, since the Sony X950G version is brighter and has a wide angle, we deem it as the ideal use in this case.

 For Watching Movies

-Contrary to how we watch sports content, movies are preferably watching in dark rooms.
+Contrary to how we watch sports content, blu-ray movies are preferably watched in dark rooms.
 A good contrast ratio is needed in this regard.
-Of course, while both Sony TVs have good contrast, local dimming performance, HDR support, and motion handling, we prefer the Sony X900F because it can produce deeper blacks.
+Of course, while both Sony series have good dynamic contrast, local dimming performance, HDR, and motion handling, we prefer the Sony X900F version because it can produce deeper blacks.

-That being said, the black uniformity in the Sony X950G is actually a bit better.
-However, because the black colors in the Sony X900F are blacker, the shadows in movies have more depth.
+That being said, the black color mapping uniformity in the Sony X950G is actually a bit better.
+However, because the black colors in the Sony X900F are blacker, the shadows in video have more depth.

 When it comes to gaming, the performance of the Sony X900F and X950G are on par with each other.
-The colors are great and the picture quality is excellent.
+The resolution 4k UHD colors are great and the picture quality is excellent.

-However, we found that the input lags on the X950G are slightly lower.
-In reality, though, the difference isn’t that noticeable when you’re playing 4K games.
+However, we found a small difference in the input lag on the X950G which is slightly lower.
+In reality, though, the difference isn’t that noticeable when you’re playing 4K HDR games.

-If you’re going to play 1080p games, on the other hand, the difference is more distinct.
-With the low input lag in the X950G, 1080p games are more responsive compared to the X900F.
+If you’re in game mode, playing 1080p games, on the other hand, the difference is large.
+With the low input lag in the X950G, 1080p games are more responsive compared to the Sony X900F.

-We played 1080p games on the Sony X900F and the lag was evident in fast-paced games.
-The input lags are quite upsetting.
-But if you’re just playing casual 1080p games on the X900F, you’ll find the performance pretty decent.
+We played 1080p games on the Sony X900F and the input lag was evident in fast-paced games.
+The streaming input lag is quite upsetting while you play.
+But if you’re just playing casual 1080p games on the Sony X900F, you’ll find the performance good or pretty decent.

 Is Sony X950G better than X900F?

 Yes, the Sony X950G is better than X900F.
-It has a better processor, Object-Based Resolution, higher peak brightness, more reliable motion handling, higher-quality speakers, and a wider viewing angle in its 75 and 85-inch models.
+It has a better processor, object-based super resolution, higher peak brightness mode, more reliable motion handling, higher-quality speakers, and a wider viewing angle in its 75 and 85-inch models.